Skip to Main Content

 Basic format:

-Title of Homepage.
-Edition.
-Place of publication: publisher; date of publication [date updated; date accessed].
-URL.
+Author.
+Title of article.
+Publisher; date of publication [date updated or date accessed].
+URL

 Example: